mawds/r-tidyverse-intro/_episodes/13-joins.md

 - "To have an appreciation of some of the difficulties that can occur when using real-life data"
 keypoints:
 - "Use join_{left,inner,right} to join data on common values"
+- "Take care when joining data that you aren't performing 1 to many or 1 to none joins when you think you're joining 1:1"
+- "If you need to clean your data to perform a join, you should do so programatically"
 source: Rmd
 ---